Spectral transfer morphisms for unipotent affine Hecke algebras: Applications

-For exceptional cases the results of \cite{Re} prove the statement for the unipotent discrete series of all split groups $G$.
-For the non split cases more work needs to be done, but this follows the same scheme as discussed above.
-In these twisted cases we use \cite{Reed} to compute the conjectured constants.
-Next we need to compute the rational constants for the formal degrees of discrete series representations of the multi parameter affine Hecke algebras arising from these nonsplit quasisplit cases.
+For exceptional cases the results of \cite{Re} prove the statement for the unipotent discrete series of all split adjoint groups $G$.
+For the non-split cases, and the nontrivial inner forms of $\textup{E}_6$ and $\textup{E}_7$ more work needs to be done, but this follows the same scheme as discussed above, with the help of \cite{Reed}, the tables in Subsections \ref{par:2} and \ref{par:3}, and the results of \cite{OpdSol2}, \cite{CiuOpd2}.
+That is, we need to compute the rational constants for the formal degrees of discrete series representations of the multi parameter affine Hecke algebras arising from these non-split cases.
 The classical Hecke algebras are treated as before, so that leaves the exceptional unequal parameter Hecke algebras which appear in this way.
-We find that we need to compute the formal degrees of $\textup{G}_2(3,1)$ (for type ${}^3\textup{D}_4$), and $\textup{F}_4(2,1)$ (for type ${}^2\textup{E}_6$).
-Both cases can be treated by continuity arguments, starting from the known case of equal parameters.
-In both cases, at the equal parameter line, all generic families of discrete series representations (in the sense of \cite{OpdSol2}) remain discrete series.
-Hence by continuity we know the generic constants for the generic continuous families of discrete series characters in the two open chambers of generic parameters neighboring the equal parameter line.
-Now for $G_2$, it is easy to see by direct computations (see e.g. Slooten's thesis \cite{Slooten}) that at any special parameter line, the limit of a generic discrete series is always irreducible.
-Hence if we pass a special line in the parameter space, then the elliptic class of the generic discrete series character remains the same, possibly up to a sign.
-By the Euler-Poincare formula in \cite{OpdSol2}, using the argument of \cite[Proposition 5.6]{CiuOpd1} in the unequal parameter setting, we see that the formal degree therefore is smooth in the parameter space, up to possibly sign changes at such a transition (see the argument of \cite[Theorem 4.12]{CKK}).
-So we can carry the known generic constants from one open chamber to the next (see Example \ref{ex:ex2} for more details).
-For $\textup{F}_4(2,1)$ we have a similar situation, here we need to cross the singular lines $\frac{k_1}{k_2}=\frac{6}{5}, \frac{4}{3}, \frac{3}{2}, \frac{5}{3}$ in the parameter space.
-For this we need to know the confluence relations of the generic discrete series at these singular lines.
-This can be deduced from \cite[Table 3]{OpdSol2}.
-The considerations are similar as in Example \ref{ex:ex2}. \end{proof}
+We find that we need to compute the formal degrees of $\textup{G}_2(3,1)$ (for type ${}^3\textup{D}_4$), $\textup{G}_2(1,3)$ (for type ${}^3\widetilde{\textup{E}}_6$), $\textup{F}_4(2,1)$ (for type ${}^2\textup{E}_6$), and $\textup{F}_4(1,2)$ (for type ${}^2\widetilde{\textup{E}}_7$).
+The first main observation in this kind of computations is the fact \cite{OpdSol2} that any discrete series character $\delta$ defines a \emph{generic central character} $gcc(\delta)=W_0r$ (an orbit of generic residual points) and extends uniquely to a continuous family of discrete series characters on a connected component $C$ of the open subset of space of positive parameters of the Hecke algebra on which $W_0r$ is still residual.
+Moreover $\textup{fdeg}(\delta)$ depends continuously on the parameters in such a continuous family of discrete series.
+But there is a deeper fact which is very useful.
+The formal degree of a generic family of discrete series representations (in the sense of \cite{OpdSol2}) depends algebraically on the parameters, and this expression only depends on the elliptic class of the limit $\mathbf{q}\to 1$ of the discrete series representation (a representation of $W$).
+This result follows essentially from \cite{COT} and the Euler-Poincar\'e formula in \cite{OpdSol2}, using the argument of \cite[Proposition 5.6]{CiuOpd1} in the unequal parameter setting.
+This implies (see \cite{CiuOpd2} for details) that the formal degree of a generic families associated with the same generic central character $W_0r$ but defined on different connected components $C$ and $C'$ of the open subset of the positive parameter space where $W_0r$ is residual, is given by \emph{the same} algebraic expression (provided the families define the same elliptic representation of $W$), except possibly for a sign change.
+(This result generalizes the result of \cite{CKK} to arbitrary Hecke algebras).
+This algebraic expression for the formal degree is a product formula (see \cite{OpdSol2}) of terms $(1\pm M)^{\pm 1}$ where $M$ is a monomial in the parameters, multiplied by a rational constant $d$ (which only depends on an elliptic representation of $W$), a monomial in the parameters, and a sign.
+The upshot is that in order to compute $\textup{fdeg}(\delta)$ it is sufficient to compute $\textup{fdeg}(\delta')$ for any discrete series $\delta'$ with $gcc(\delta')=W_0r$ at any positive parameter $q'$ where $W_0r(q')$ is residual, provided $\delta$ and $\delta'$ define the same elliptic representation of $W$.
+Using the results of \cite{Re}, we can find a $\delta'$ and $q'$ where the constants are known, for every generic family.
+Hence the generic rational constants $d$ can be determined, and from this we can determine the formal degree at any singular parameter line in the parameter space by continuity.